 - a All or part of a standing order, except one that incorporates mandatory statutory or legal requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting.
 Such decisions will be included in the moinutes.
-The suspension will not be taken lightly and it will be time limited. - b The Proper Officer shall provide a copy of the Council's standing orders to a councillor as soon as possible. - The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.
-In cases of doubt, the Council will seek the advice of the County Organisation which in their case is Avon Local Councils Association.
+The suspension wil not be taken lightly and it will be time limited. - b The Proper Officer shall provide a copy of the Council's standing orders to a councillor as soon as possible. - c The decision of the chair of council of a meeting as to the application of standing orders at the meeting shall be final.
+In cases of doubt, the Council will seek the advice of the County Organisation which in theis case is Avon Local Councils Association.